s-abinash/perplexity-mcp/README.md

-# Perplexity MCP Server
+# Perplexity Search API MCP Server

 A Model Context Protocol (MCP) server that provides integration with Perplexity AI's Search API.
-This server allows AI assistants and other MCP clients to perform web searches using Perplexity's advanced search capabilities.
+This server allows AI assistants and other MCP clients to perform web searches using Perplexity's continuously refreshed index and get ranked search results.

 ## Features

-- 🔍 Web search using Perplexity AI's search API
+- 🔍 Web search using Perplexity AI's Search API (not chat/LLM)
-- 📚 Returns comprehensive answers with citations
+- � Returns ranked search results with titles, URLs, and snippets
-- 🖼️ Optional image results
-- 🎯 Multiple model options (small, large, huge)
+- 📅 Publication dates and last updated timestamps
+- 🌍 Regional search with country filtering
+- 🎯 Domain filtering to limit results to specific websites
+- 🔄 Multi-query support (up to 5 queries in one request)
-- ⚙️ Configurable temperature and other parameters
+- ⚙️ Configurable result count and content extraction depth

 ## Prerequisites